nebulasio/nebdocs/docs/dapp-development/tools.md

 # Tools

 All the developing tools: official dev tools and tools from the community.
-Welcome to build the Nebulas ecosystem together.
+We welcome you to join us and build the Nebulas ecosystem together.
 You can recommend more tools and edit this page on Github directly.

 - **[Cross-platform Nebulas smart contract IDE](https://nebide.block2100.com/)**